Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Prescribed CMC Plateau problem

 which completes the proof of \eqref{eq:DuFu1}.

 The next argument follows \cite[Theorem 4.1]{DuFu} verbatim.
 We check that the right-hand-side of \eqref{eq:DuFu1} is independent of $\epsilon$.
 Indeed, for $\epsilon'<\epsilon$ we consider

 This is (for $s\in (-\delta, \delta)$ with $\delta>0$ sufficiently small, depending on $\epsilon'$) a (two-sided) one-parameter family of diffeomorphisms, equal to the identity in a neighbourhood of $\partial B_1$.
-We can then use the vanishing of the first variation under the deformation induced by $\psi_s$.
-As the first variation is linear in the vector field, and the initial speed of $\psi_s$ is the difference of the two vector fields appearing on the right-hand-side of \eqref{eq:DuFu1} for $\epsilon$ and $\epsilon'$ respectively, we conclude that said right-hand-side is independent of $\epsilon$.
+We can then use the vanishing of the first variation under the deformation induced by $\psi_s$, that is,

+The linearity of divergence, scalar product and integration then implies that the right-hand-side of \eqref{eq:DuFu1} is independent of $\epsilon$.

 By the sign condition in \eqref{eq:DuFu1}, and viewing the right-hand-side of \eqref{eq:DuFu1} as the action of a distribution on $C^1_c$, there exists a (positive) Radon measure $\mathcal{M}$ in $B_2$ such that the right-hand-side of \eqref{eq:DuFu1} is given by $\int \eta d\mathcal{M}$.
 (A priori this distribution should depend on $\epsilon$, however we have proved that the action is independent of $\epsilon$.)